Wanted: Dead or Alive (1986 film): Cast

+Production

+Rutger Hauer was cast as Nick Randall, the grandson of Josh Randall (Steve McQueen) from the 1958 television series of the same title.
+Gene Simmons was given second billing as Malak Al-Rahim.

 Reception

 Critical response

 Wanted Dead or Alive received generally negative reviews from critics.
 Review aggregator Rotten Tomatoes gives the film a rating of 30% based on 10 reviews, with an average rating of 4.19/10.
 The site does not give a consensus for the film.

-Janet Maslin of The New York Times wrote in her review: "WANTED: DEAD OR ALIVE was a 1958 television series starring Steve McQueen.
+Janet Maslin of The New York Times wrote in her review: "Wanted Dead or Alive was a 1958 television series starring Steve McQueen.
 It has now, in the process of becoming a feature film, lost its colon, and that's not the half of it.
 Even to those of us who have become more or less used to the cultural cannibalism that passes for inventiveness these days, the film Wanted Dead or Alive, which opens today at the National and other theaters, will seem outstandingly unnecessary.
 It's not that the television show was sacrosanct; all it really had to recommend it was Mr. McQueen.
 It's just that producers wanting to make another latter-day urban Rambo should at least be expected to come up with something of their own."